Category: Tuna Recipes

 These are Japanese breadcrumbs which are much bigger and lighter than regular breadcrumbs.
 This means they go extra crispy!
 You’ll find them in nearly all supermarkets/grocery stores in the Asian section.
 You can use regular breadcrumbs if you cannot source Panko Breadcrumbs.

 Cleaning a fish seems like a daunting task if you’ve never done it before.
 But it is a essential skill to learn for when you start catching tuna.
-Being able to clean the fish properly will ensure you don’t waste any of the tasty meat.
-We will guide you through both the gutting and filleting methods.

 The most important tool needed to clean tuna is a good sharp knife.
 Having a sharp knife will ensure you can cut the tough skin and bones of the fish.